SaturnFramework/Saturn/README.md

     - handles all aspects of requests up until the point where the router takes over
     - provides a core set of plugs to apply to all requests
     - dispatches requests into a router
-    - enables application and hosting configuration -Router
+    - enables application and hosting configuration
+ - Router
     - parses incoming requests and dispatches them to the correct controller/action, passing parameters as needed
     - provides helpers to generate route paths or urls to resources
     - defines named pipelines through which we may pass our requests
- - Pipelines
     - allow easy application of groups of plugs to a set of routes
  - Controllers
     - provide functions, called *actions*, to handle requests